emefienem/HeroFinder/README.md

 Feel free to explore our code and contribute to our project by submitting pull requests or reporting issues.

-Thank you for visiting our GitHub repository, and we hope you enjoy our superhero search and random generator website!
+Thank you for visiting our GitHub repository, and we hope you enjoy our superhero HeroFinder website!
 Thank you for visiting our GitHub repository, and we hope you enjoy our superhero HeroFinder website!